FarmBot-Docs/farmbot-software/v10/The-FarmBot-Web-App/farmware.md

 ![Screen Shot 2020-06-29 at 9.55.17 PM.png](_images/Screen_Shot_2020-06-29_at_9.55.17_PM.png)

-You can also run Farmware *systematically* by using the <span class="fb-step fb-take-photo">Run Farmware</span> command in sequences.
+You can also run Farmware *systematically* by using the <span class="fb-step fb-run-farmware">Run Farmware</span> command in sequences.
 By default, the Farmware will use values for all **PARAMETERS** as listed in the Farmware panel, but you can override those values on a per-command basis using the checkboxes and input fields in the sequence command.

 ![Screen Shot 2020-06-29 at 9.53.16 PM.png](_images/Screen_Shot_2020-06-29_at_9.53.16_PM.png)